A Bit About Me

 A few years later I discovered that I was expecting my third child.
 That is when I met and hired my own doula to be with me for my VBAC (vaginal birth after Cesarean).
 I had to fight for my right to birth as I chose and autonomy over my body.
 Again, I knew there had to be a better way.
 A few years after that, while I was expecting my fourth child, I again had a hospital birth with my beloved doula.
 This time, I had found my voice and hired a provider that actually supported me and my choices.
 This was a much better experience.

 By this time, I had read dozens of books and began my certification to become a DONA (Doulas of North America) certified doula and did my first birth as a birth doula when she was four months old.
 After being a doula for a few homebirths, I was pleasantly surprised at the difference a midwife made in birth.
 I became a midwife's assistant in 2012 and enrolled in The Via Vita School of Midwifery in 2014.
 I completed my apprenticeship, sat for my NARM (North American Registry of Midwives) exam to become a CPM (Certified Professional Midwife), and became a licensed midwife in the state of Texas in April 2017.
 I have worked in out-of-hospital birth centers and served home-birthing families ever since.

-When I am not serving my clients, I spend my time homeschooling my children, at the ballpark, participating in church activities, or enjoying community or youth theater with my family.
+When I am not serving my clients, I spend my time homeschooling my children, participating in church activities, or enjoying community or youth theater with my family.